-Todd Larson, ’88
+Todd Larson ’88

-From acoustic to electric, from analog to digital, Todd Larson has seen and heard it all.
-First as a music student, then as a photo/film major, then as a new media installation expert, and now as MCAD’s Director of Technology Support Services, he helps anyone translate an idea into sound and image.
+From acoustic to electric, from analog to digital, Larson has seen and heard it all.
+First as a music student, then as a photography and filmmaking major, then as a new media installation expert, and now as an associate director of user support services, he helps anyone translate an idea into sound and image.

 “I thought I was going to be an illustrator!”
-He laughs.
+Larson laughs.
 “I thought I could draw.
 My grandfather was an artist, and he really encouraged me.”
-But “I got here and had to re-learn how to draw.”
-So a “sidetrack,” as he puts it, into photo and video seemed natural because of his existing audio experience.
+But upon arrival, he realized he would have to re-learn how to draw, which made it easy for him to get sidetracked with photography and video courses, which seemed more natural fits due to his existing audio experience.